Seth Edulji Dinshaw

 Seth Edulji (or Eduljee) Dinshaw CIE (18 May 1842 - 8 May 1914) was a Karachi-based Parsi philanthropist during the British colonial era.
 Dinshaw had risen from poverty, and became the largest landowner in the city.

 Business interests

 Dinshaw was born in Karachi on 18 May 1842.
+The following year Karachi along with the rest of Sindh was made part of the Bombay Presidency, and alignment that would continue until the 1930s.

-A member of the Parsi community, he made his initial fortune during the Second Afghan War (1878–1881) by being a contractor for the British Army.
+Dinshaw was a member of the Parsi community, he made his initial fortune during the Second Afghan War (1878–1881) by being a contractor for the British Army.
 He then took his wealth and invested it in land and factories which reaped him huge rewards.
 By the late nineteenth century, he owned around half of the city of Karachi, and the local government is believed to have placed an informal ban on his acquiring any more.
 His enterprises included a factory for pressing cotton and wool for export and an ice factory.

 Philanthropy

 He donated large sums of money for various charitable works which benefited both his own community as well as the general public at large.
 These included: